|

 Photo credit: Nikki Kimmel Sewell (Facebook)

-Another spooky Halloween lawn decoration idea to wow your guests.
+Another spooky Halloween lawn decoration idea to wow your guests for Halloween party.

 beetlejuice yard display